 To execute an action, it must be the main expression in a program, i.e., interactive programs have type IO ().
 Since the world cannot be copied (note that the world contains at least the complete file system), non-determinism in relation with I/O operations must be avoided.
-Thus, the applied action must always be known, i.e., >> and >>= are rigid in their arguments.
-Moreover, it is a runtime error if a disjunctive expression (cf. Section 3) $\sigma_1 [e_1 \mid \cdots \mid \sigma_n e_n]$, where the e_i 's are of type IO () and n > 1, occurs as the top-level expression of a program, since it is unclear in this case which of the disjunctive actions should be applied to the current world.
-Thus, all possible search must be encapsulated between I/O operations (see Section 7).
+Thus, the applied action must always be known, i.e., >> and >>= suspend if the arguments are free variables.
+Moreover, it is a runtime error if a disjunctive expression (cf. Section 3) $\sigma_1 [e_1 | \cdots | \sigma_n [e_n]]$, where the e_i 's are of type IO () and n > 1, occurs as the top-level expression of a program, since it is unclear in this case which of the disjunctive actions should be applied to the current world.
+Thus, all possible search must be encapsulated between I/O operations (see Section 8).
+The compiler may warn the user about non-deterministic computations which may occur in I/O actions so that the programmer can encapsulate them.